Less is More: Please Don’t Over-Stretch Your Joints in Yoga!

 STRIVE FOR BALANCE: LESS IS OFTEN MORE IN YOGA

-My advice to the student’s question was to encourage her student to protect her joints, to do less rather than more.
+My advice to the student’s question was to encourage her student to protect her joints, and to do less rather than more.
 Counterintuitive, I know, especially when many asana classes encourage people to push past their limits and rock those fancy poses.
 Suppose a person’s ligaments are unstable because of an infusion of relaxin—or by excessive heat or any other outside factor—that creates a situation of imbalance in the joints.

 You wouldn’t encourage a muscle-bound yoga student to lift more weights and stiffen up.
 Equally, a too-flexible student doesn’t benefit from becoming even more flexible.
 Too much flexibility is just as unhealthy as too much stiffness.
-Balance is what we’re going for in asana practice.
+Balance is what we’re going for in Asana practice.
 Familiarize yourself with what the normal range of motion looks like.